svc-io/io.svc.security/README.md

 Also note that [github issues](https://github.com/svc-io/io.svc.security/issues) are not (just) for issues.
 A more positive name for it would be "hey, what do you & the rest of the universe think of this?" or more url-friendly: "hey".
-Anyway, I have created a 'discussion' label for you to say hey (just love hey-sayers).
+Anyway, I have created a 'discussion' label for the hey-sayers.